-One of the biggest and best examples in proving how strong the concept of Manufacturing in America has become is the fashion label American Apparel.
+One of the biggest and best examples to prove how strong the concept of Manufacturing in America has become is the fashion label American Apparel.
 Here’s why they believe in producing in America: “We believe that having manufacturing under the same roof as design, marketing, accounting, retail and distribution gives us the ability to quickly mobilize all departments, to respond directly to changes in the market, and to have complete visibility over our product – start to finish.
 An added bonus – this business model is inherently sustainable”.

 Manufacturing in America is not only an efficient method for American companies, but also for the environment.
 Vertical integration by definition shrinks a company’s carbon footprint, as the materials are not shipped back and forth internationally, across thousands of miles, in the production process.